MaastrichtU-IDS/dsri-demo/r-job/README.md

 ## Notes

 Make sure the R script write the output to the persistent volume, in our case `/data` in the container.

+You can also start an application like JupyterLab or the filebrowser instead of Ubuntu in `copy-container.yml` to browse the output files using a web UI.